DataIntellectTech/TorQ/docs/Processes.md

 ### Synchronous Behaviour

 Prior to KDB v3.6, when using synchronous queries the gateway could only handle one query at a time and cannot timeout queries other than with the standard -T flag.
+The variable `.gw.synccallsallowed` is by default set to 0b prior to KDB v3.6.
+To send synchronous calls, edit the gateway.q file so that .gw.synccallsallowed is set to true.
+(The exception being with TorQ-FSP, in which case it is set to 1b by default.)
 For v3.6+, deferred synchronous calls are supported, allowing the gateway to process multiple requests at a time.
 All synchronous queries will be immediately dispatched to the back end